You’re sitting down with the team for your weekly Wednesday check-in.

 In that scenario, service reps will do anything to get customers off the phone in the time allotted.

-- It doesn’t matter whether the customer’s problems are solved or not.
+- Not whether the customer’s problems are solved or not.

-- It doesn’t matter how mad the customer’s going to get.
+- Not how mad the customer’s going to get.

-- It doesn’t matter if that customer will ever buy from the company again.
+- Not even if that customer will ever buy from the company again.

-- It just matters that the rep can check that box that the call ended in two minutes.
+The only thing that matters: checking the box that says the call ended in two minutes.

-Is that worth squandering hundreds or thousands of dollars in potential repeat business over the next five years?
+Is that worth tossing away hundreds or thousands of dollars in potential repeat business?
 From hundreds, or thousands, of customers?

-(Remember the last time an online-support rep treated you like that?)
+(Remember the last time a phone rep treated you like that?)

 But think through what happens when the metric changes to customers retained.
 Now that same rep can work through the problem with the customer in as much time as it takes, and escalate the issue to a more knowledgeable technician if that’s what it takes to solve the problem.